 A Rewarding Experience

-Sometimes volunteers are rewarded with a birth of a pup on their watch.
+Sometimes volunteers are rewarded with the birth of a pup on their watch.
 This is the case of Jeannie Claypoole who was observing Tidepool Rookery on The Sea Ranch.
 According to the Menodonoma Sightings accounting, “she saw a Harbor Seal that seemed very antsy.
 Sure enough, she was about to give birth.”

 Photos by Jeannie Claypoole:

 Harbor seals can give birth on areas which are inundated at high tide because harbor seal pups, unlike most pinniped species, can swim at birth.
 During the pupping season, mother seals will spend more time onshore nursing pups and resting, for an average of around 10–12 hours per day.
 The mother harbor seal stays with the pup almost continuously and rarely leaves the pup alone onshore.
 Mothers can take their pups with them when they go swimming and feeding because pups are adept swimmers.

 A Mother’s Love, A Father’s Territory

 Pups, when born, are covered with fur.
 Premature pups are called lanugo, and will have very light to white fur.
 A mother caresses and nuzzles its baby pup constantly, and for four to six weeks nurses it with her rich milk.
 The 48% fat content of milk makes the pup gain weight rapidly, and by around 30 days they are weaned.
 Pups weigh around 11 kg (25 lbs) at birth but when they are weaned they may weigh as much as 22 kg (50 lbs).

 During the breeding season, male seals hold territories in the waters adjacent to where females haul out on shore, called maritory.
 Females are receptive to mating around when the pups are weaned and mating occurs in the water.
 Male seals will protect their maritory from other males and engage in stylized fighting during the breeding season.